-Sixteenth Land Holdings Inc. has retained Beacon Environmental Limited (Beacon) to prepare this Fluvial Geomorphology Report in support of an Official Plan Amendment ("OPA") application to permit the development of a residential community on the subject property.

-The property is municipally known as 4134 16th.
-Avenue, in the City of Markham, Region of York.
-The property is located in Part lots 16, 17 and 18, Concession 5 (Figure 1).
+Sixteenth Land Holdings Inc. has retained Beacon Environmental Limited (Beacon) to prepare this Fluvial Geomorphology Report in support of an Official Plan Amendment ("OPA") application to permit the development of a residential community on the property that is municipally known as 4134 16th Avenue, in the City of Markham, Region of York ('subject property').
+The subject property is located in Part lots 16, 17 and 18, Concession 5 (Figure 1).
 Except for an area adjacent to Kennedy Road, the balance of the property is currently used by its former owner York Downs Golf & Country Club for a golf course.

-The property is a total of 168.64 hectares (416.72 acres), and is located on the north side of 16th.
-Avenue, on the west side of Kennedy Road, and has a small amount of frontage onto the east side of Warden Avenue as well.
+The subject property has a total of area of approximately 168 hectares (ha), and is located on the north side of 16th Avenue, west of Kennedy Road, and has a small frontage on the east side of Warden Avenue.
 There is existing residential development surrounding the property on all sides.

-Berczy Creek crosses the western portion of the property, and the Bruce Creek traverses the property in a roughly north / south direction, bisecting the property into west and east tableland areas.
+Berczy Creek crosses the western portion of the property, and the Bruce Creek traverses the property in a north / south direction, bisecting the property into west and east tableland areas.

-The current golf course use has been in operation since York Downs Golf & Country Club opened on site in the early 1970's.
+The current golf course use has been in operation since York Downs Golf & Country Club opened in the early 1970's.
 The current Official Plan designation of 'Private Open Space' for the areas outside of the valleylands reflects this historic golf course use.